Cour-de-cassation/label/docs/scripts.md

 ## importAllDocumentsFromSderSinceOrBetween

 Import documents from the SDER database since X days / or with optional param, you give a scope "from --- to".

 - example : command: "importAllDocumentsFromSderSinceOrBetween.js --days 7"
 - example with scope : command: "importAllDocumentsFromSderSinceOrBetween.js --days 7 --to 1"

 ## importChainedDocumentsFromSder

 Import from the SDER database JuriCA decisions to pseudonymise chained with Jurinet decisions that are in the SDER database.

-## importJuricaDocuments

-Import from the SDER database recent JuriCA decisions to pseudonymise.

-## importJuritjDocuments

-Import from the SDER database recent JuriTJ decisions to pseudonymise.

-## importNewDocumentsFromSder

-Same as `autoImportDocumentsFromSder`, but without the `threshold` option.

 ## importSpecificDocumentFromSder